 Talk with your healthcare provider about your risk factors for prostate cancer and what you can do about them.

 Can prostate cancer be prevented?

 There is no sure way to prevent prostate cancer.
 Some risk factors for prostate cancer are not in your control.
 These include your age and family history.
 It’s not clear how diet and exercise can affect prostate cancer risk.
-But you can do some things that might lower your risk of getting prostate cancer.
+But you can do some things that might help lower your risk of getting prostate cancer, as well as many other kinds of cancer.
 These include:

 - Not eating high-fat meats or high-fat dairy foods